thepoison606/talktome/README.md

 ## Camera Tally / HTTP API

 You can send tally information to the server using **HTTP POST** requests.
+The Website background of the user will be red if their camera is cut.

 - **URL:**
   `https://<IP-ADDRESS>:<PORT>/cut-camera`